-Archives and Special Collections is Upstate Medical University’s only repository for archival and rare printed and 3-dimensional materials, making it an invaluable resource for faculty and students and visiting researchers interested in the history of medicine and science.
+Archives & Special Collections is Upstate Medical University’s only repository for archival, and rare printed and 3-dimensional materials, making it an invaluable resource for faculty and students, and visiting researchers interested in the history of medicine and science.
 We welcome researchers year-round.
-Please see our Using Archives and Special Collections page to plan your visit.
+Please see our Using Archives & Special Collections page to plan your visit.

 Notable Archival Collections:

 - The 52nd General Hospital Unit Collection (WWII)

 - The Syracuse University College of Medicine Collection

 - The Medical Photography Unit Collection (beginning in 1929)

 - Papers relating to Elizabeth Blackwell MD

 The Special Collections holdings include nearly 13,000 volumes of rare books and journals and more than 330 pieces of antique medical and laboratory equipment, textiles, ephemera and pharmaceuticals.